Client: Versatile Insurance

 Editorial content in the form of How-to articles and Issue articles provide useful information for readers.
 They also serve to strengthen a company image as a leader in your field.
 As Versatile Insurance are a leader in specialist insurance in different areas, placing editorial into magazines they already advertise in made sense.

-Versatile are a longtime advertiser in the long-running and popular, Home Farmer magazine.
+Versatile is a longtime advertiser in the long-running and popular, Home Farmer magazine.
 Now, editorial space for the March ’17 issue was secure.
 A new article on smallholder insurance would feature in the magazine, available in newsagents all over the country.

 As with any client project, having a conversation right at the start is hugely important.
 Speaking to MD, Ray, at length, we discussed the details of the feature, certain specifics that needed inclusion and any background info.
 He had plenty of that of course!